eduairet/the-rust-programming-language-book-notes/projects/e_22_web_server/README.md

   - Status line: `HTTP/1.1 200 OK` (version, status code, and reason phrase).
   - Headers: Key-value pairs that provide additional information about the response.
   - Body: The body of the response, which is optional.

+## Handle concurrent requests

+- Thread Pool: A group of threads that are ready to handle incoming requests.
+  - Limiting the number of threads in the pool can prevent the server from crashing due to too many requests (denial of service attack).
+- Fork-join model: The main thread creates a pool of threads, and each thread handles a request.
+- Single-threaded asynchronous model: The main thread handles all requests asynchronously.
+- Multi-threaded asynchronous model: The main thread creates a pool of threads, and each thread handles requests asynchronously.